 (c) “Ballot manifest” means a detailed description of how the ballots are stored and organized, listing the unique physical location of each and every ballot cast in the election in such a way that individual ballots or batches of ballots can be found, retrieved, and examined manually.

 (d) “Ballot-polling audit” shall have the meaning set forth in Elections Code section 15366(c). (e) “Cast vote record” shall have the meaning set forth in Elections Code section 15366(d).

+(d1) "Batch-Comparison Risk-Limiting Audit" shall mean an audit where batches, such as precincts or mixed-precinct VBM batches, are drawn randomly and weighted by Maximum Error Bound.
+Each batch is tallied similar to the 1% manual tally, and all ballots shall be included in the scope of the batches that can be chosen.
+The number of batches required are determined by statistical calculations, assuming a maximum vote change per batch of 40%

+(d2) "Ballot Image Audit" shall mean an optional additional audit that can be combined with an RLA so as to avoid a full-hand count and more fully cover contests not included in the RLA in the selection process.
+In this process, images of all ballots are exhaustively re-tabulated down to precision of a single ballot by an independent third party.
+Such an audit does not replace the RLA but can be used to allow election officials to review and recount the ballots by an independent third party auditing service should the sampling process fail to sufficiently limit the sampling risk.
+If a jurisdiction elects to use a Ballot Image Audit, then no additional batches need be drawn for contests not explicitly included in the audit based on the three contests selected by the SOS.

 (f) “Cross-jurisdictional contest” shall have the meaning set forth in Elections Code section 15366(e).